Disease/Disorder

 Translation into Practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-Early diagnosis and monitoring is vital in the treatment of idiopathic scoliosis.
+Early diagnosis and monitoring are vital in the treatment of idiopathic scoliosis.
 The degree of curvature and skeletal maturity will dictate treatment which will range from observation to bracing to surgery.

 Cutting Edge/Emerging and Unique Concepts and Practice

 Dynamic surface topography (DST) is a rasterstereography based on imaging system designed to evaluate spinal deformity, providing radiation-free imaging of the position, rotation, and shape of the trunk during the gait cycle.
-Imaging of DST is based on optical acquisition of the entire torso surface.
-The test aims to decrease the cumulative exposure to x-ray radiation.
-It is useful in patient monitoring as an alternative to radiography, without diminishing the standard of care.2
+Imaging of DST is based on optical acquisition of the entire torso surface without exposure to x-ray radiation.
+It is useful in patient monitoring as an alternative to radiography.2

 Gaps in the Evidence-Based Knowledge